maosltr/IoT-basic-examples/readme.rst

 ****************

 - Subscribing to data in a polling mode (done ✔️)
+- Publishing data in a listening mode (done ✔️)
 - Subscribing to data in a listening mode (in progress ... 👨‍💻)
 - Waitsets (in progress ... 👨‍💻)
 - Implemenation of QoS (in progress ... 👨‍💻)